Freshmen Admissions

 5. Those changing terms of entry who apply to a specialized admissions program will have their application re-evaluated within the context of the subsequent applicant pool.

-14. UWF will provide reasonable substitution of admission requirements for applicants as long as the absence of the requirement would not constitute a fundamental alteration in the nature of the program of study to which the applicants sought admission, and the applicant establish:
+13. UWF will provide reasonable substitution of admission requirements for applicants as long as the absence of the requirement would not constitute a fundamental alteration in the nature of the program of study to which the applicants sought admission, and the applicants establish that:

-1. that they are disabled as defined in BOG Regulation 6.018, Substitution or Modification of Requirements for Program Admission, Undergraduate Transfer, and for Graduation by Students with Disabilities, as it may be amended, and
+1. They are disabled as defined in BOG Regulation 6.018, Substitution or Modification of Requirements for Program Admission, Undergraduate Transfer, and for Graduation by Students with Disabilities, as it may be amended; and

-2. that their inability to meet the admission requirement is related to the disability.
+2. Their inability to meet the admission requirement is related to the disability.

 Dual Enrollment